AndreiUlmeyda/oil/README.md

 * Tag-Mode: After selecting the bookmarks, get prompted for a tag and have it applied to all of them.
 * Title-Mode: After selecting the bookmarks, get prompted for a new title for each one.
 * Delete-Mode: After selecting the bookmarks, delete each one.
+* Add a URL from clipboard to your bookmarks.

 ## basic usage